-Tenney Park: Scenic Secret of the Madison Isthmus
+Tenney Park and Lock Review: The Scenic Secret of Madison’s Isthmus

 I’m going to start of with Tenney Park because it’s the first interesting new place I visited on this, my fourth trip to Madison.
 Or was it fifth?
 In any case, every time I visit Madison it shows me a different side of itself.
 I never thought a city of under a quarter of a million would have an unpredictable dynamic quality that is usually only reserved for cities in the millions.